TheCutestCat/jailbreakllm/README.md

 - A pipeline that checks whether your prompt can jailbreak the current model or not.
 - Instructions on how to generate a prompt that can jailbreak the model (though the current success rate is very low).

+- In .env please use We recommend using `openrouter` or the other api integrators.

 Please run:
 ```python jailbreakllm/main.py```
 .
 We use some classic jailbreak prompts, which are no longer effective on current models like gpt-4o-mini.